 command.
 This may be necessary if you’ve made custom changes to the snap application, for example, which the service needs to reload.

-$ sudo snap restart lxd.daemon
+$ snap restart lxd.daemon

 Restarted.